Royal Central’s Editor talks about his experience of moderating racist abuse against Meghan Markle, and why it has to stop.

 But some of the abuse is more subtle dog-whistle racism.
 What does this mean I hear you ask?
 Well, by saying that Prince Harry dating a mixed-race woman is “why people voted for Brexit” for example.
 Or, saying that Miss Markle has “exotic blood” or even linking her to the slavery trade in some way.
 With every article and news story that is published, there are often idiots and trolls who seek attention.
 However, speaking as Editor of a news website who manages and moderates comments both on the website and social media, I can say without a doubt there are a large proportion of people who are abusing Meghan Markle because of the colour of her skin.

-It isn’t often I am in agreement with Kensington Palace, but last year they released a statement addressing the issue:
+It isn’t often I am in agreement with Kensington Palace, but not too long ago they released a statement addressing the issue:

 “[Prince Harry’s] girlfriend, Meghan Markel, has been subject to a wave of abuse and harassment.
 Some of this has been very public – the smear on the front page of a national newspaper, the racial undertones of comment pieces, and the outright sexism and racism of social media trolls and web article comments.”